arimaryoki/teched2025-XP266/exercises/ex4/README.md

 7. Finally choose a name e.g. **Teched-Development-Project-Mobile**, optionally a description and leave the Dev Space as **Mobile**.
         <br>![](../ex4/images/sapbuild_create_project_name.png)
 8. Confirm with **Review** and **Create**.
-9. Your project of Type **Mobile Development Kit Application** will now be be created.
+9. Your project of Type **Mobile Development Kit Application** will now be created.
 Once the creation is done, click the project name to open the **Business Application Studio**.
         <br>![](../ex4/images/sapbuild_project.png)

 ## Exercise 4.1 - Access Mobile Services and add a new Feature